-Data Collection: The special education teacher maintains data for each goal identified on the student's IEP.
-This data is used to Determine if an intervention needs continue, be modified, or be completely changed. ☐ Provide information for the annual review of the IEP Provide information for development of new goals on the IEP The type of data collected and the format for collection is dependent upon the criteria set forth in the goal.
-Best practices suggest that data for goals should be available in chart and in graph form.
-Regardless of the method used, data collected may be shared with the parent at any time and therefore should be maintained in a format that the teacher can use to easily explain the student's progress to the parent(s).
-Writing Goals: Gather the necessary information to write goals during one of the following time frames a.
+The sp pecial education teacher maintains data for each goal identified on the student's IEP.
+This d lata is used to Determine if an intervention needs continue, be modified, or be completely changed Provide information for the annual review of the IEP \square Provide information for development of new goals on the IE ZP forth in and in Regard and the wpe of data collected and the format for collection is dependent upon the criteria set in the goal.
+Best practices suggest that data for goals should be available in chart a graph form. dless of the method used, data collected may be shared with the parent at any time herefore should be maintained in a format that the teacher can use to easily explain udent's progress to the parent(s).
+Writin ng Goals: Gather the necessary information to write goals during one of the following me frames a.
 The evaluation processes b.
 The 30-day timeline after eligibility has been determined c.
-The student's period of IEP service (reevaluations only) Review areas of need and set goals for areas that show performance below the 25th percentile.
+The student's period of IEP service (reevaluations only) Review areas of need and set goals for areas that show performance below the oth percentile.
 This may require administration of probes for areas not previously identified as deficit.
 In most cases, two goals will be needed for each area identified.
-The first goal will reflect the student's performance for the current grade level placement, so choose an end-of-year mark between the 25th and 50th percentile.
+The first goal will reflect the student's performance for the current grade level placement, so choose an end-of-year mark between the 25 th and 50 th percentile.
 Use common sense.
-If this goal appears to be too ambitious, it may need to be re-set.
-When students change grade levels and/or case managers, goals should be reviewed for continued relevance and modified if necessary in order to ensure that the student is sufficiently challenged.
+If this goal appears to be too ambitious, it may need to be re-set When students change grade levels and/or case managers, goals should be reviewed for continued relevance and modified if necessary in order to ensure that the student is sufficiently challenged.
 The new primary case manager is responsible for completing this task.
+The second goal should address the student's performance for the following school year.
+Again, choose a mark that falls between the 25 th and 50 th percentile during the period of time closest to when the IEP will be reviewed.
+For example, if the student is in 2 nd grade and the IEP is set to end in November, refer to the Winter Benchmark period for 3 rd grade students.